Exploring the Origin of CP Violation in the Standard Model: The Pattern of Mass Matrix

 if we choose five parameters ${\bf A \equiv A_3}$, ${\bf B \equiv B_3}$, ${\bf C \equiv C_3}$, ${\bf x \equiv B_2 / B_3}$ and ${\bf y \equiv B_1 / B_3}$ to remain independent. \\

 Then, eigenvalues of Eq.(17) are given by

 with an $\bf U^q$ matrix given by

 It's astonishing that Eq.(19) depends on only two of those five remaining parameters.
-As to be shown in next section, such a compact $\bf U^q$ pattern will give us a CKM matrix depending on only four parameters.
-Such a parameterization is very natural since its elements are fully expressed in elements of $M^u$ and $M^d$. \\
+As to be shown in next section, such a compact $\bf U^q$ pattern will give us a CKM matrix that depends on only four parameters.
+Such parameterization is very natural since its elements are fully expressed in elements of $M^u$ and $M^d$. \\

-In \cite{Lin1988, Lin2020} four similar but simpler $U^q$ matrices had been obtained in $S_3$- and $S_2$-symmetric models.
+In \cite{Lin1988, Lin2020}, four similar but simpler $U^q$ matrices have been obtained in $S_3$- and $S_2$-symmetric models.
 They satisfy the necessary but not sufficient conditions stated in \cite{Lin2019} for yielding a complex CKM matrix.
 They are in fact special cases of what obtained here with specific parameter values.
-For instance, the $S_3$-symmetric case given in \cite{Lin1988} corresponds to the values $x=y=1$; the $S_2$-symmetric cases given in \cite{Lin2020} correspond to values $x=-y=1$ (case 2), $x=-y=-1$ (case 3) and $x=y=-1$ (case 4 but with B and C replaced by their opposites), respectively.
-Obviously, the results obtained here are more general than them.
-However, they are still not the ultimate solution of the CPV problem yet.
-In principle, the ultimate solution can only be yielded by diagonalizing the original $\bf M^2$ given in Eq.(4) directly rather than the simplified one given in Eq.(17).
-Unfortunately, such an ultimate solution is still unattainable for now. \\
+For instance, the $S_3$-symmetric case given in \cite{Lin1988} corresponds to the values $x=y=1$; the $S_2$-symmetric cases given in \cite{Lin2020} correspond to values $x=-y=1$ (case 2), $x=-y=-1$ (case 3) and $x=y=-1$ (case 4 but with B and C replaced by their opposites), respectively. \\

-In this section we replace the previously assumed hermitian $M^q$ by a naturally hermitian $\bf M^2$ to increase the generality of our investigation.
-The only assumption employed here is the existence of an $\bf U^q$ matrix which diagonalizes the real part and imaginary part of ${\bf M^2}$ simultaneously and respectively.
-With such an assumption, Eq.(5) brings in extra equations to simplify ${\bf M^2}$ down to that given in Eq.(7).
-That enables us to diagonalize Eq.(7) analytically.
+In this section we replace the previously assumed Hermitian $M^q$ by a naturally Hermitian $\bf M^2$ to increase the generality of our investigation.
+The only assumption employed here is the existence of a $\bf U^q$ matrix which diagonalizes the real part and imaginary part of ${\bf M^2}$ simultaneously and respectively.
+With such an assumption, Eq.(15) brings in extra equations to simplify ${\bf M^2}$ down to that given in Eq.(17).
+This enables us to diagonalize Eq.(17) analytically.
 However, such a common $\bf U^q$ does not always exist.
 For example, it does not exist in the two-dimensional case, of a $2 \times 2$ complex $\bf M^2$, unless either ${\bf M^2_R}$ or ${\bf M^2_I}$ is zero.
-While in the three-dimensional case, such an $\bf U^q$ had been proved to exist analytically. \\
+However, in the three-dimensional case, such a $\bf U^q$ has been proved to exist definitely as shown above. \\